Proposed · Portsmouth Building Reinvestment Program · RSA 79-E

 ADUs qualify Possibly Yes — explicitly No Possibly No

 Affordability req.
-Not defined in law Not required Not required ≥⅓ units ≤80% AMI (current law) N/A — resilience focus
+Not defined in law Not required Not required Current law: ≥⅓ units ≤80% AMI.
+HB 1103: municipality sets criteria N/A — resilience focus

 Rehab cost minimum ≥15% assessed value or ≥$75,000 ≥15% assessed value or ≥$75,000 Not specified separately Not specified Municipality defines

-Max relief period Up to 15 years (stacked) Up to 15 years Up to 15 years Up to 10 years (from CO) Up to 15 years
+Max relief period Up to 15 years (stacked) Up to 15 years Up to 15 years Current law: 10 yrs.
+HB 1103: 7 yrs, or 15 yrs with workforce housing Up to 15 years

-Relief begins On completion of rehab On completion of rehab On completion of conversion At Certificate of Occupancy On completion of measures
+Relief begins On completion of rehab On completion of rehab On completion of conversion At CO.
+HB 1103: CO or completion of new units On completion of measures

 Covenant duration Coextensive with relief period — governing body may require up to 2× the relief period (RSA 79-E:8)